-For healthcare leaders this means that they are facing many complex decisions moving forward.
-When planning and preparing for how interventional services will be delivered in the future, the ways in which these leaders harness robotic technology will likely determine what kind of success they will have overcoming the obstacles they already face.
+For healthcare leaders this means that they are facing many and complex decisions moving forward.
+When planning and preparing for how interventional services will be delivered in the future, the ways in which these leaders harness robotic technology will very likely determine what kind of success they will have overcoming the obstacles they already face.

 This paper, written in collaboration with ECG Management Consultants, examines the future of interventional services and offers guiding questions that hospital administrators might consider asking to help inform their decision to invest in robotic technology.